-The Assumption of the Blessed Virgin Mary, is the feast day we celebrate Mary's assumption into Heaven when her earthly life ended.
+The Solemnity of the Assumption of the Blessed Virgin MaryThe Assumption of the Blessed Virgin Mary, is the feast day we celebrate Mary's assumption into Heaven when her earthly life ended.

 The Solemnity of All SaintsAll Saints' Day is the feast day on which we celebrate the saints of the Catholic Church who have attained heaven.
 It is celebrated on November 1 each year.
-It should not be confused with All Souls' Day, which is observed on November 2, and is dedicated to those who have died and not yet reached heaven.
+It should not be confused with All Souls' Day, which is observed on November 2, and is dedicated to those who have died and are in the purificaqtion process as they enter into the fullness of heaven. and not yet reached heaven.

-The Feast of the Immaculate Conception celebrates the immaculate conception of Mary, the Blessed Virgin Mother of God.
+The Solemnity of the Immaculate ConceptionThe Feast of the Immaculate Conception celebrates the immaculate conception of Mary, the Blessed Virgin Mother of God.
 It is universally celebrated on December 8, nine months before the feast of the Nativity of Mary, which is celebrated on September 8.
 It is one of the most important feasts in the liturgical calendar of the Roman Catholic Church and is celebrated worldwide.

-The Feast of the Nativity of Our Lord Jesus Christ celebrates the birth of Jesus.
+The Solemnity of the Nativity of Our Lord Jesus ChristThe Feast of the Nativity of Our Lord Jesus Christ celebrates the birth of Jesus.
 It is celebrated on December 25 each year world-wide.